gegp01/gaia/README.md

 # GAIA

-## Global Analysis and Inference on the Autonomous Organization of the Planet.
+## Global Analysis and Inference on the Autonomous-organization of the Planet.

 Análisis sobre la Autorganización en la Tierra